Mellen Manor

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents who were prescribed antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to make sure these medications are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior.
+This tells you the percent of patients who were given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these drugs are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication